NCHS-Software-Engineering/NCHS_Bus_App2025/README.md

 The last button on the left-side menu, when pressed, will take the administrator back to the Bus Status page.
 If administrators want to go back to the admin side, they will have to login with google once again.

+The Administrators can choose to toggle "map" mode and "table" mode, depending on the needs of the bus circle.
+"Table" mode shows the table with buses, changes, status and time, while "map" mode shows the physical location of each bus in the bus circle.
+The latter will be used when the buses are lined up in the bus circle.

+In map mode, everything stays the same except for the where bus statuses are assigned.
+Instead, the admin will see a map and can manually select a bus from a list and tap on a corresponding position on the map.
+This will be reflected on the student side.

 #### Student Experience
 Immediately upon opening the NCHS Bus App, students are able to see a table of the information they need on the Bus Status Page.
 This information includes all of the bus numbers, bus changes (if there are any), the current status of the bus, and the timestamp of the current status.
 The admin pages are not accessible to students.

 As administrators make changes on their side, students will be able to see them live on the Bus Status within about 5 seconds.
 They should check their bus status periodically while waiting for their bus to arrive.

+In map mode, students will still be able to select which buses to star, as well as being able to strictly only see the buses they star (as a "filter").

 ### Project Setup
 Follow these steps to set up the NCHS Bus App project: